Everything You Need to Know About Cabinet RefacingMay 7, 2019 // Posted in:

 - Rigid Thermofoil (RTF) – RTF is a laminate, consisting of flexible sheets of vinyl film that is bonded to MDF, using high heat and pressure.
 The result is a durable product with the look of natural wood with grain texture built right in.
 Rigid Thermofoil cabinetry has been praised by “Better Homes and Gardens” as the “40-year kitchen” and has become the most popular choice for homeowners who dream of beautiful kitchen cabinets (without the care and maintenance required for natural wood cabinets).
 Rigid Thermofoil holds up well in high humidity with regular cleaning.
 Should it get damaged with deep scratches, chips or dents, however, it will lose its resistance to moisture and can begin to fall apart quickly.
 View MDF/RTF Cabinet Color Options from Granite Transformations.

 Remember, what’s old can look new again!
-We invite you to visit us at granitetransformations.com today to register for a free in-home consultation and see how quick and easy it can be to give your kitchen the new look you’ve been dreaming of – without the cost and downtime of a total kitchen renovation.
+We invite you to check out the benefits of cabinet refacing at granitetransformations.com today.
+You can register for a free in-home consultation and see how quick and easy it can be to give your kitchen the new look you’ve been dreaming of – without the cost and downtime of a total kitchen renovation.

 Please add your questions and comments in the space provided below.